General State of the Market

-The purchaser acquires good title although liens and encumbrances over the assets remain effective, unless they are cancelled by the secured creditor.
-The risk of annulment of these sales in later insolvency proceedings is mitigated if they are authorised by the PA and/or provided by the recovery plan approved by the creditors.
+The purchaser acquires good title, although liens and encumbrances over the assets remain effective, unless they are cancelled by the secured creditor.
+The risk of annulment of these sales in later insolvency proceedings is mitigated if they are authorised by the PA and/or provided for in the recovery plan approved by the creditors.

 The Creditors’ Position

 Creditors may bid for assets being sold.
 Although the debtor and the PA are not bound to give preference to creditors, it is prudent to consult the creditors for this purpose.
-Hence, the sale in market conditions is reassured, and the risk of later annulment becomes less likely to materialise.
+Hence, the sale in market conditions is reassured, and the risk of later annulment becomes less likely.

 Sales and similar transactions negotiated prior to the PER may be executed during the proceeding, subject to the PA’s authorisation, in cases of special importance.

 Creditor liens and security arrangements may be released or affected by an explicit statement in the recovery plan, subject to the equal treatment of creditors, and provided no creditor is worse off.

 New money required for the continuation of the business may be secured with liens/security.
 Both the agreement to accept new money and its liens are immune to annulment in the case of a subsequent insolvency declaration.
 These investments/loans may be secured by assets of the company, even if such assets are encumbered by pre-existing secured creditor liens/security, although the original creditor benefits from priority in the enforcement of that security.
 Moreover, the CIRE grants new money creditors a statutory right of lien over all the debtor’s current assets, ranked above the right of lien granted to employees, which is extended to the PER and the PEVE.

 Within the PER, the value of each claim is determined in the list of creditors prepared by the PA, which may be challenged by the creditors.
 In such cases, the value is determined by the court.